Flutterwave/Python-v2/README.md

 ### ```.cancelPlan(plan_id)```

-This allows you cancel a payment plan.
-It requires that you pass in an ```plan_id```.
+This function allows you cancel a payment plan.
+You must provide the `plan_id` of the plan you wish to cancel.

->plan_id: This is the payment plan ID.
-It can be gotten from the response returned from creating a plan or from the Rave Dashboard
+>plan_id: This is the payment plan ID, which can be obtained from the response returned from creating a plan or from the Flutterwave Dashboard.

-A sample cancelPlan call is:
+A sample call to cancel a payment plan is:

 ```py
 res2 = rave.Transfer.cancelPlan(900)